 - The department where process deficiency is found

 - The impact of the error on the process or product

 - Preventive action to prevent the recurrence of the issue

 - Due date to implement the corrective and preventive actions

 - Next review date to assess the effectiveness of corrective action

-After necessary Corrective and Preventive actions are applied, the CAPA is sent again to auditors for approvals.
-Upon approval, the CAPA is closed, and the format is made part of the records.
+After necessary corrective and preventive actions are applied, the CAPA is sent again to the responsible persons for approval.
+The CAPA is closed and documented as part of the records upon approval.

 The process presented in the example above can easily be automated with CAPA Management Software.
-It automates data collection, routing, follow-ups, notifications, approvals, and escalation of overdue activities allowing you to manage Corrective and Preventive Actions more effectively.
+It automates data collection, routing, follow-ups, notifications, and escalation of overdue activities allowing you to manage corrective and preventive actions more effectively.

 Change Management System